 - engaging in mild exercise during the day

-- eating a balanced and healthful diet that contains plenty of fresh fruits and vegetables and anti-inflammatory foods
+- eating a healthy, balanced diet that contains plenty of fresh fruits and vegetables and anti-inflammatory foods

 - avoiding heavy, greasy foods, such as fried or fast foods